alankinlaw/Easy-SAS-Love-Plot-for-Covariate-Imbalance/readme.md

 ## Outputs

-A figure (.png file) displaying crude and weighted or matched standardized differences for each covariate of interest
+A figure (.png file) that displays standardized mean differences for each covariate of interest in crude and adjusted data

 ## Steps